-

 Natural resource companies, particularly in extractive industries, are expected to comply with standards of environmental stewardship and sustainability.
 Financial institutions subscribing to the Equator Principle require evidence of such compliance when considering project funding.
 Mining companies constrained by low commodity prices and difficulties in obtaining financing benefit by demonstrating their adherence to these concepts.
 Stewardship and sustainability concern the natural environments in which the project operates.
 Two inter-related ways of demonstrating the company’s commitment are the appropriate analyses of their environmental data and the smooth operation of their environmental department.

-2. EMS value
+EMS value

-Environmental management systems (EMS) are policies directing how the company complies with statutory and regulatory environmental constraints on its operations.
+Categories: Environmental management systems (EMS) are policies directing how the company complies with statutory and regulatory environmental constraints on its operations.
 The Equator Principles (EP) are a financial industry benchmark for determining, assessing, and managing social and environmental risk in project financing.
 Implementing the former adds value to the company and increases investor confidence that the latter are reducing social and economic risks.
-Download the PDF.
+Download the PDF. -

 Regulated industries need environmental data to support complex and contentious permit applications, demonstrate that operations do not adversely affect the natural environment, and effectively address concerns of regulators, other stakeholders, and the public.
 Environmental data are ephemeral: if they are not acquired at a given time they are gone forever.
 The costs of sampling, measuring, and counting are minor compared to their potential value.
 Unfortunately, such early actions are not the norm.